wolfmanjm/kivy-smoothie-host/README.md

 The last line is quite important otherwise you get a whole lot of ok's echoed back to smoothie when it opens.
 This does not appear to be needed on a desktop probably due to the speed it is setup vs the rpi.

 ### Image
+*NOTE this is using an old vesion of Raspbian based on Stretch, it is advised to use Buster instead and install from source as below.

 For RPI 3a and 3b and touch screen you can just download the image which has a fully running version smoopi with autostart, blanking etc, so no need to do anything else.
 (This *WILL NOT WORK* on an RPI4b).

 Download from http://smoothieware.org/_media/bin/smoopi_img2.zip (you need to copy paste this URL into your browser).